Luke-Callaghan23/VSCode-Tab-Labels/README.md

 # Rename Tabs README

-This is the README for your extension "rename-tabs".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 Adds the ability to rename the display text of a given tab in the context menu of that tab.
 Right click the tab and hit 'Rename Tab'.